 disappointed!”

-Online Survey Respondent“I have always loved teaching for them, great company, really great communication, flexible, good number of students.They’re the real deal.
+“I have always loved teaching for them, great company, really great communication, flexible, good number of students.They’re the real deal.
 Clinical, research-based, Reputable.”

-Christina Finn, Newer Faculty (3 years); also part of a Facility Partner “A well-oiled team, in terms of process and product.
+Christina Finn, Newer Faculty (3 years); also part of a Facility Partner“A well-oiled team, in terms of process and product.
 They understand the needs of the therapy clinicians out there.
 Everything is much easier and goes more smoothly with them, and we get more in return with them as the host facility as well.”

 Infographicsslcsd Educational Technology Resources Internships

-Judy and Sue, Children’s Specialized, Longtime Facility Partner (16+ years) “Always look on ERI website for courses, as they are ALWAYS the highest quality!”
+Judy and Sue, Children’s Specialized, Longtime Facility Partner (16+ years)“Always look on ERI website for courses, as they are ALWAYS the highest quality!”

-Lehanna Rook, OT, Sensory Integration course “In 17 years, ……….. all details are worked out, everything is structured.
+Lehanna Rook, OT, Sensory Integration course“In 17 years, ……….. all details are worked out, everything is structured.
 They provide not just any space, but environments optimal for learning.”

-Jeff Walter, Longtime Faculty Member (17 years) “The course on paper can look good through other companies, but the course on paper is what you get with them.
+Jeff Walter, Longtime Faculty Member (17 years)“The course on paper can look good through other companies, but the course on paper is what you get with them.
 They’re definitely in the upper tier….
 They’re the company I’ve used the longest.”

 Jaime Smiley, Longtime Facility Partner, LifeWorks Rehab (10+ years)/Course Participant“Wonderful course.
 Beautifully presented with data and research to back assessment and treatment techniques.
 Encourages clinicians to think critically about how and why they are treating, thus opening you up to new approaches.
 Amazing suggestions to support both feeding and communication/bonding.”

-Alisa Fritchand, SLP, SOFFI course, Valhalla NY I appreciate the quality of education that this company is providing to therapists.
+Alisa Fritchand, SLP, SOFFI course, Valhalla NYI appreciate the quality of education that this company is providing to therapists.
 It is evident that Education Resources Inc. strives to offer the best experience possible to those of us who are not just interested in “earning credits.”
 They are providing courses that will allow us to harness new hands-on, research-based skills, which can truly assist with the healing process of our patients.
 Thank you for making this possible!

 Patrick Murphy, PT